The best water softener systems will increase the lifespan of your clothes, improve your plumbing, and protect your appliances.

 Other benefits include a 10 year warranty, two preloaded American-made tanks, the kit, the installation videos, and an easy-to-follow installation guide.
 Plus, if you do run into problems during installation their technical support team can help you overcome them.

-This product is even better because it not only filters the calcium and magnesium; it also filters out the unwanted iron from the water and the price is absolutely tremendous as well.
+This water softener is even better because it not only filters the calcium and magnesium; it also filters out the unwanted iron from the water and the price is absolutely tremendous as well.

 First, this is a 64,000 grain unit.
 Even better, it is fully equipped with the Fleck 5600 SXT, which is excellent for its power saving abilities because it consumes much less energy than typical models.
 It’s also very easy to use and not only does it remove calcium, magnesium, and iron, it can also removes sulfur, sediment, and rust up to 2 ppm.